csprasad/FarmEats/README.md

-# FarmEats - Simple app for Login and Signup.
+# FarmEats - Simple iOS app for Login and Signup using Swift.
 FarmEats is a demo application for techwink interview.

 ##Requirements